badarojr/easyng-stepwizard/README.md

 `easy-step` options:
 - `header`: The header to your step.
 - `description`: The description to your step.
-- `on-next`: Execute a action when the 'Next' button is clicked.
+- `on-next`: Execute an action when the 'Next' button is clicked.
 - `next-if`: Condition for moving forward.
 Default `true`.
 - `text-next`: Text for the button.
 Default `Next`.
 - `class-next`: Sets the classes for the button.
 E.g.: ``` class-next="btn btn-primary" ```.
-- `on-previous`: Execute a action when the 'Back' button is clicked.
+- `on-previous`: Execute an action when the 'Back' button is clicked.
 - `previous-if`: Condition for moving backwards.
 Default `true`.
 - `text-previous`: Text for the button.
 Default `Back`.
 - `class-previous`: Sets the classes for the button.
 E.g.: ``` class-previous="btn btn-primary" ```.